You have already experienced it- generating B2B leads and increasing conversions is becoming harder.

 If you decide to buy accounting software for your organization today, would you choose a vendor purely based on the sales pitch of the first sales rep who walks into your office?

-I sincerely hope your answer is No! 🙂 You’ll do at least some research about the vendor.
+I sincerely hope your answer is No!
+At least you’ll do some research about the vendor.

 Your B2B customers are no different!